binary-butterfly/validataclass/docs/04-lists-and-dicts.md

 By default the `ListValidator` accepts lists of any length, including the empty list (`[]`).
 The optional parameters `min_length` and
 `max_length` can be used to specify a minimum and/or maximum number of items though.

+In some cases you might not want the validation to fail completely if some of the list items are invalid, and rather just filter out the invalid items.
+This can be achieved by setting the optional parameter `discard_invalid=True`.
+If you also set a minimum list length, the length will be validated **after** discarding the invalid items, so you will never get a validated list that has less than `min_length` items.

 **Note:** A `ListValidator` always has exactly **one** item validator which will be used for **all** items, so you cannot simply specify multiple item validators to allow a list with mixed types.
 Instead, you can use a validator that accepts multiple types by itself as the item validator though.
 Currently there is no built-in way to do this easily (in a future version there is going to be a meta validator